davidafl/gestures-io/easyteach-ml/README.md

    3. remember the index of the new gesture
 2. line 3 of keypoint_classification.ipynb: put the index+1 (number of total gestures)
 3. open terminal and execute: venv/Scripts/activate
-4. execute: python app.main
+4. execute: python app.py
-5. type "?" and the index of the new gesture (type continuous for at leasta minute to have 500-1500 images)
+5. type "k" , then the index of the new gesture.
+Then type continuously the digit for at least a minute to have 500-1500 images.
 6. type ESC to exit the program

 ## how to create a venv manually